How to Make Split Mung Beans Dhokla or Moong Dal Dhokla

 - Grease the cooker/steamer container with oil.
 Keep the steamer/cooker ready.

 - Add fruit salt to the batter.
 Gently mix once.
 The batter raises in volume.
 Pour it into the greased container.
 Place it inside the steamer.
 Keep the fire high.
-Don't use the cooker weight, if you are using cooker.
+Don't use the cooker weight, if you are using a cooker.
 Cook for 10-12 minutes or till it cooks.
 Turn off the fire.
 Take the container out.

 - Now, prepare tempering for the dhokla.
 Heat oil in a small hand pan.
 Throw mustard seeds, sesame seeds, and curry leaves.
 Let mustard crackle.
 Add hing and chopped green chilies.
 Pour water.
 Bring it to a boil.
 Turn off the fire.
 Pour it evenly on top of the dhokla.
 Garnish them with chopped coriander leaves.